-We, millennials, often get judged as being the generation behind phones and computers all day.
+We, millennials, often get judged as being the generation of phones and computers all day.
 (My parents still don't understand how I do all my work from only a computer).
 We can end up getting trapped in our apps looking at what is going on with people's lives without living our own.
 We scroll looking at who got engaged, having a breakdown, and so and so's new vacation spot.
 So, instead of using social media to have loose internet "like" friendships we can use it to actually socialize in real life.

 I love social media!
 Being a traveler, the friends I have made are spread all over the world.
 My closest friends are spread across time zones so messaging and video chatting allows me to stay up to date and keep our friendships alive and engaging not just going back and forth "liking" statuses.